pingcap/docs-dm/en/manually-upgrade-dm-1.0-to-2.0.md

 >
 > If `enable-gtid` in the source configuration is enabled during the upgrade from v1.0.x to v2.0.x, you need to parse the binlog or relay log file to obtain the GTID sets corresponding to the binlog position.

-#### Upgrade from v1.0.x deployed by DM-Ansible
+#### Upgrade a v1.0.x cluster deployed by DM-Ansible

-Assume that v1.0.x is deployed by DM-Ansible, and the following `dm_worker_servers` configuration is in the `inventory.ini`:
+Assume that the v1.0.x DM cluster is deployed by DM-Ansible, and the following `dm_worker_servers` configuration is in the `inventory.ini` file:

 ```ini
 [dm_master_servers]